Luos-io/Documentation/src/pages/high/containers_list/imu.md

 | /Imu_mod/compass | sensor_msgs/msg/MagneticField

-## Example of use of your IMU module using Jupyter notebook
+## Example of use of your IMU container using Jupyter notebook

 In this example, we will display in 3D the rotation sensor by using quaternions.
 In order to do that, we will use the *pythreejs* lib and *jupyter notebook*.